VainExpert/apple-music-token-generator/README.md

 Use you favourite editor to customize the script that will create your token.

 ```
-open -e music_token.py
+> nano music_token.py
 ```

-Copy your MusicKit private key from the .p8 file you generated and downloaded.
+Copy your MusicKit / ShazamKit private key from the .p8 file you generated and downloaded.

 ```
 secret = """-----BEGIN PRIVATE KEY-----